Toward extracting scattering phase shift from integrated correlation functions V: complex $\phi^4$ field model in $3+1$ dimensions: Summary and Conclusion

 These results inspire confidence that extracting phase shift in finite volume from the ICF approach is practical for quantum field theories in $3+1$ dimensions.
 Reflecting on the experience, the accurate modeling of non-interacting two-particle correlation function in Eq.\eqref{mainresultEuclid} is a key ingredient for success.
 In $\phi^4$ theory, the non-interacting two-particle correlation function in Eq.(\ref{ct0A1analytic}) is an analytic function that depends only on the effective mass of the single particle; no other renormalization factors are required.
 The ultimate goal is to apply the formalism to simulate multi-hadron systems in lattice QCD.
 There, the hadron states emerge from dynamics based on quark and gluon degrees of freedom.
 Hence the non-interacting two-particle correlation function depends on extra renormalization factors.
 How the renormalization should be dealt with in real lattice QCD simulations is not clear at this stage and requires further studies and developments.

-\acknowledgments This research is supported by the U.S. National Science Foundation under grant PHY-2418937 (P.G.) and in part PHY-1748958 (P.G.), and the U.S. Department of Energy under grant DE-FG02-95ER40907 (F.L. and A.A.).
+\acknowledgments This research is supported by the U.S. National Science Foundation under grant PHY-2418937 (P.G.) and in part Grant No. PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP) (P.G.), and the U.S. Department of Energy under grant DE-FG02-95ER40907 (F.L. and A.A.).
 Numerical simulations are carried out on Perlmutter at NERSC and local clusters at DSU and GWU.